 Forty years ago, gay rights pioneer Harvey Milk called for every gay person to come out; this is much easier today, with same-sex marriage (many of us now call it just “marriage”), open service in the military, welcoming churches, and affinity groups at hundreds of thousands of employers.
-Even so, many of my LGBTQ peers choose to remain hidden; in fact, the Human Rights Campaign estimates the percentage of closeted LGBTQ workers
+Even so, many of my LGBTQ peers choose to remain hidden; in fact, the Human Rights Campaign estimates the percentage of closeted LGBTQ workers at 53 percent.

 This may soon change — and possibly without the consent, or even the knowledge, of gays and lesbians.
 Researchers Kosinski and Wang report that advances in facial recognition programs make it possible for a computer to distinguish between photographs of gay and straight men in 81 percent of cases and between straight women and lesbians in 71 percent.
 When presented with five images of the same person, this accuracy increased to 91 percent and 83 percent, respectively.
 By comparison, human judges were right only 61 percent of the time for men and 54 percent for women.

 The explosive growth of public and private surveillance camera installations over the past several years means that our image is captured all the time, often without our knowledge.
 In recent months, we’ve learned of breaches of personal data at the major credit reporting agencies, Yahoo and our own university.
 So much of our lives exists in data files held on servers more vulnerable than we like to believe.
 It should come as no shock that others could piece together anyone’s sexual identity (or a compelling case for one) from a variety of sources.